-Either way, here’s a flash fantasy I’ve been meaning to share.
-This is only a rough draft, so please don’t get too attached to it.
-I will be building up the story more later.
+Either way, here’s a short fantasy I’ve been meaning to share.
+This is an unfinished draft.
+Please don’t get too attached to it.
+I want to build up the story more later.

-Content Note: Erotic content meant for adult readers.
+Content Note: Erotic content meant for adult readers only.
 Human/monster pairing.

 It was during one of the storms when Jacky decided he’d risk himself to save the town.

 Chatter in the pub was being shouted, the volume of voices raised enough to be heard over the thrashing of the heavy wind outside.
 Jacky sat with his mug at his favorite table in his favorite pub and pondered the mysterious storms, like this one, that had stopped work at the docks.
 Some of the closest voices could be heard.

 “T’is the sirens,” sailors agreed over their ale.
 “They don’na want us riding their waters.”

 Jacky remembered the drunken tales of his grandfather’s mates.
 As a boy, he’d slip under the dining table to listen to their talk of two-tailed mermaids who sang up storms.
 The old men had argued about how the mermaids used storms while rubbing themselves under the table.

 “Ya dafter!
 It hid them from anyone not looking to–”